joergwicker/smelloffear/README.md

 # Kaggle

-The data is available on Kaggle: https://www.kaggle.com/jswicker/the-smell-of-fear
+The data is also available on Kaggle: https://www.kaggle.com/jswicker/the-smell-of-fear

 # The Smell of Fear